tudat-team/tudat-space/docs/source/index.rst

     **Mathematical model definition**
     ^^^

-    A manual with all the definitions of mathematical models implemented in Tudat.
+    A manual containing definitions of mathematical models implemented in Tudat.

     +++